 If circumstances require a long-lived asset or asset group be tested for possible impairment, the Company first compares undiscounted cash flows expected to be generated by that asset or asset group to its carrying value.
 If the carrying value of the long-lived asset or asset group is not recoverable on an undiscounted cash flow basis, an impairment is recognized to the extent that the carrying value exceeds its fair value.
 Fair value is determined through various valuation techniques, including discounted cash flow models, quoted market values and third-party independent appraisals, as considered necessary.

-During the third quarter of 2019 and continuing in 2020, the Company determined that triggering events occurred some of which were related to the COVID-19 outbreak requiring management to review the certain long-lived assets for impairment.
-As discussed in Note 1, in March 2020, the World Health Organization declared coronavirus COVID-19 a global pandemic.
-Due to the continued impact of this pandemic on the Company’s business, management has performed an impairment analysis of its long-lived assets at each quarter end in 2020 including December 31, 2020 and determined that the carrying value of the Company’s trade name/trademark intangible asset, property and equipment and operating lease assets (see notes 5,6, and 12 for further discussion) were impaired.
+During the third quarter of 2019 and continuing in 2020 and 2021, the Company determined that triggering events occurred some of which were related to the COVID-19 outbreak requiring management to review the certain long-lived assets for impairment.
+Due to the continued impact of this pandemic on the Company’s business, management has performed an impairment analysis of its long-lived assets at each quarter end in 2020 and through September 30, 2021 and determined that the carrying value of the Company’s trade name/trademark intangible asset, property and equipment and operating lease assets (see Notes 5, 6, and 11 for further discussion) were impaired during the nine-month period ended September 30, 2021.
+No impairments were recorded for the three-month period ended September 30, 2021.
 The determination was based on the best judgment of management for the future of the asset and on information known at the time of the assessment.

 Goodwill, which is not subject to amortization, is evaluated for impairment annually as of the end of the Company’s year-end, or more frequently if an event occurs or circumstances change, such as material deterioration in performance or a significant number of store closures, that would indicate an impairment may exist.
 Goodwill is tested for impairment at a level of reporting referred to as a reporting unit.
 Management determined that the Company has one reporting unit.

-As discussed in Note 1, in March 2020, the World Health Organization declared coronavirus COVID-19 a global pandemic.
-Due to the continued impact of this pandemic on the Company’s business, management has performed an impairment analysis of goodwill as of each quarter end in 2020, including December 31, 2020.
+Due to the continued impact of the COVID-19 pandemic on the Company’s business, management has performed an impairment analysis of goodwill as of beginning in the first quarter of 2020 and quarterly thereafter through September 2021.

 Step one of the impairment test is based upon a comparison of the carrying value of net assets, including goodwill balances, to the fair value of net assets.
-The Company performed a quantitative assessment at each quarter end and determined that goodwill was not impaired due to the excess fair value of the reporting unit over its carrying value based on the best judgement of management for the future of the reporting unit and on information known at the time of the assessment.
+The Company performed a quantitative assessment at September 30, 2021 and determined that goodwill was not impaired due to the excess fair value of the reporting unit over its carrying value based on the best judgement of management for the future of the reporting unit and on information known at the time of the assessment.